NewcastleRSE/CVPR-NAS-VUE/README.md

 ### Installation

 Clone the repo into a suitable directory.
 Create an .env file containing value for BASE_URL e.g. BASE_URL=localhost:1338.

+Use Node 16.

 Install vue-cli